5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/itlwm/README.md

 - Reboot.
 - Done.

-> [!NOTE]
+> [!IMPORTANT]
 >
+> - itlw.kext requires the [Heliport](https://github.com/OpenIntelWireless/HeliPort) app to connect to Wi-Fi Hotspots
-> If you are having issues with the slimmed kext, use the pre-cpmpiled version from the OpenIntelWireless repo.
+> - If you are having issues with the slimmed itlwm.kext, use the pre-cpmpiled version from the OpenIntelWireless repo!